jarchen/libdash_on_android/README.md

 libdash on Android
 ==================
+libdash is a library of DASH (Dynamic Adaptive Streaming over HTTP) client. libdash based on libcurl and libxml2 libraries.
-This project is teaching how to port libdash, which is DASH clinet, to Android device. libdash is used libcurl and libxml2 for its dependent library, so we need to port libcurl and libxml2 on Android first.
+This project is going to give the instructions for poring libdash on android.
+But we need to port libcurl and libxml2 at first.

 ## Environment:
 * OS: Ubuntu 12.04 64-bit
 * NDK verion: r9d

-## Download Source Code
+## Source Code Downloading
 * libcurl download from [here](http://curl.haxx.se/download.html).
 * libxml2 download by git `git clone git://git.gnome.org/libxml2`.
 * libdash download by git `git clone git://github.com/bitmovin/libdash.git`.